human-internet/humanid-fluttersdk/README.md

 ## Credentials Access

-Get the appId and appSecret by dropping us an email [developers@human-id.org](mailto:developers@human-id.org).
+Create an account and an app at our [developer console](https://developers.human-id.org).

 ## How to use